STORM-IRIT/Radium-Engine/README.md

 On windows, using cmake-gui you can use the "add entry" button, adding `CMAKE_PREFIX_PATH` as a string to point to the Qt directory (for example in the default installation :
 `C:/Qt/5.6/msvc2015_64` )

+### Crash when starting main application on windows
+This is usally caused by missing dlls.
+With Visual Studio, you may need to copy the Qt dlls to Radium bin folder `Bundle-MSVC\{Release-or-Debug}\bin`.

 ## Documentation
 For more documentation about the engine (how to develop a plugin,